-Here Are My 5 Easy Tips For More Sustainable Travels
+Here Are 5 Easy Tips For More Sustainable Travels

-Shop local – Similar to booking local, this has the same outcome.
+Similar to booking local, this has the same outcome.
 Avoid the franchise restaurants and eat at local restaurants.
-Buy souvenirs or items from local vendors and artisans.
-Again you’ll help boost the local economy and improve the lives of many workers, like this local fisherman.
+Buy handcrafted souvenirs or items from local vendors and artisans.
+You’ll help boost the local economy and improve the lives of many workers, like this local fisherman.

-Be aware of your exotic purchase – While certain items may look tempting, it’s best not to purchase those which maybe damaging or even illegal.
-For example items made out of ivory, furs, feathers or rare plants.
+While certain items may look tempting, it’s best not to purchase those which maybe damaging or even illegal.
+Items made out of ivory, furs, feathers or rare plants should be immediate red flags.
 For more information on the 5,000 protected animal species and 28,000 protected plant species, check out CITES’ website.